Profile information

 We live in a rural region of El Salvador, and there's a lot to get to know in the area!
 By coming here, travelers have the opportunity to experience life in the Salvadoran countryside, especially the typical food.
 There's also beautiful mountain landscapes and it's cooler here than in the rest of the country.

-What we're looking for from people who'd like to come and workaway with us is above all help with everyday life.
-Harvesting seasonal fruit and vegetables; tending the gardens (as all production is organic, there's work to be done!); feeding the chickens and collecting eggs; learning about various products such as cocoa or turmeric (depending on the season) ; etc.
+Some of the daily activities you can expect are harvesting seasonal fruit and vegetables; tending the gardens (as all production is organic, there's work to be done!); learning about various products such as cocoa or turmeric (depending on the season) etc, watering plants, fixing and clearing walkways and tracks...

-Of course, if there are any helpers interested in working with bamboo, that's possible too!
+If there are any helpers interested in working with bamboo, that's possible too!
 Just let us know and we'll do our best to decide what to do.
-It's a job we unfortunately no longer do on an ongoing basis, but all the materials are there!Languages spoken
+It's a job we unfortunately don't do on an ongoing basis, but all the materials are there.

 Spanish: Fluent